ginstrom/paladin-novel/chapters/12_paladins-rise.md

 "Up here.
 Alone.
 For the third day running."
 Pell bit into a piece of dried meat.
 "They think you're angry with them."

 "I'm not angry."
 Gond stabbed at his porridge with unnecessary force.
-"I'm just... tired of being treated like some kind of saint."
+"I'm just… tired of being treated like some kind of saint."

 "You did bring a boy back from the dead."